 20. The Tower of London's ravens are enlisted as soldiers of the Kingdom.
 As in the case with soldiers, the ravens can be dismissed for unsatisfactory conduct.
 Raven George (Enlisted 1977-1986) lost his appointment to the Crown and was retired to Wales for attacking and destroying TV aerials.

 The Notre-Dame Cathedral features a carving of a knight fleeing from a rabbit, symbolizing cowardice.
-This carving inspired the Rabbit of Caerbannog scene in Month Python and the Holy Grail.
+This carving inspired the Rabbit of Caerbannog scene in Monty Python and the Holy Grail.

 22. If you clap your hands at the base of a Chichen Itza pyramid, the echo you hear back sounds similar to chirps made by birds.

 23. The Taj Mahal was covered with a huge scaffold during World War 2 to make it look like a stockpile of Bamboo to protect it from German Bombers.
 This was done again during 1965 and 1971, when Pakistan waged wars against India.

 24. The whitewashed village of Juzcar, Spain used 4,000 liters of paint to turn the entire village blue for the release of Smurfs (2011).
 After the movie had been released, residents voted to keep it blue as it had helped increase tourism.